-Federal Rule of Evidence 501 provides for the application of federal common law of privilege when jurisdiction is based on a federal question.
-In most cases brought under the federal courts' diversity jurisdiction, and in other federal proceedings "with respect to an element of a claim or defense as to which state law supplies the rule of decision," state law of privilege is to apply.
-State law regarding privilege issues, of course, also applies in state court proceedings.
+Fed.
+R. Evid.
+501 provides for the application of federal common law of privilege when jurisdiction is based on a federal question.10 In most cases brought under the federal courts' diversity jurisdiction, and in other federal proceedings "with respect to an element of a claim or defense as to which state law supplies the rule of decision," state law of privilege applies.11 State law regarding privilege issues, of course, also applies in state court proceedings.
 Each jurisdiction has its own articulation of the privilege, and there are considerable differences among jurisdictions regarding the scope and application of the privilege.